 - Other situations which require disclosure of the conflict include, but are not limited to:

 - The adviser or its employees are also acting as a broker-dealer and/or securities agent

 - The adviser is receiving transaction-based compensation, including 12b-1 or other marketing fees, related to securities recommended to its clients

 - The adviser receives any type of compensation from any source for soliciting or referring clients to another adviser or a broker- dealer.

 - Hidden fees in the form of undisclosed service charges, wrap fees or expenses reimbursed by other parties.

 The examiner will view perceived conflicts from the point of view of the customer; was the disclosure or lack of disclosure a factor in the client’s decision to use an adviser’s services or ratify an adviser’s recommendations?
 Was the customer misled?
 Was the customer placed at a disadvantage or taken unfair advantage of as a result of the conflict and the adviser’s compliance with disclosure requirements?
 The burden of proof lies with the adviser.

 IA firms are subject to periodic, sometimes unannounced, audits by regulators.
 The purpose of an audit is to determine compliance with the regulator’s licensing, books and records, and anti-fraud requirements.

-As you can see from these materials, being involved in the investment adviser industry requires attention to detail and knowledge of your regulator’s laws and rules.
 Consult with the securities regulator in your state, or with the SEC if appropriate, to determine the exact requirements for you or your firm.